 Another pantry recipe for you since my vegetable/fruit selection is a little random at the moment.
 Usually this is where my creative juices tend to shine, but I thought I’d share these superfood brownie bites because I’ve been making versions of these for so long, and feel almost wrong for not sharing them with you.
-Also, because I entertained making a cabbage, shell pea, pickled red onion, and zucchini pasta (you should see how sad my crisper drawer is); I knew that I kinda HAD to change gears if I was going to entice you all in any way ;)

-Date and nut bites were one of the first things I learned how to make when I decided to go vegan, cuz snacks!
+Date and nut bites were one of the first things I learned how to make when I decided to go vegan.
+Snacks!
 It’s funny how I always go back to making these little things when I’m trying to get back on track or establish more of a routine with food.
 I get that same rush of curiosity and feeling of investment in my health and wellness every time I make them too.
 Doing the pre-game to help yourself make the best choice will never stop being a source of empowerment for me.

 SUPERFOOD BROWNIE BITES RECIPE